rizzuto44/newWalletProject/DEVELOPMENT_PLAN.md

 - Always validate existing packages before installing new ones
 - Test each step thoroughly before moving to the next
 - Document any deviations from the PRD
 - Keep the implementation focused on the core requirements
+- Updated to use Pimlico bundler instead of deprecated Stackup